 5. System to Ensure Appropriate Operations in the Corporate Group

-- To contribute to accurate and effective management practices throughout the Group while respecting the independence of its subsidiaries to run their own operations, TIS will establish a Management Philosophy for the Group and Management Rules for the Group.
+- To contribute to accurate and effective management practices throughout the Group while respecting the independence of its subsidiaries to run their own operations, TIS will establish a Management Philosophy for the Group, Internal Control Rules for the Group and Management Rules for the Group.
 Subsidiaries, too, will be required to adhere to this philosophy and efforts will be made to create a unified environment for internal control in the Group as a whole.

 - TIS will send directors and Audit & Supervisory Board members, as necessary, to subsidiaries to raise the level of governance on a groupwide basis and will monitor management practices at subsidiaries.